 The best way to visit the Church of St. George while also spying it from a lofty distance is to hike the Schenner Waalweg.
 If you are not familiar with the word “Waalweg”, these are centuries-old path-lined irrigation channels carved into South Tyrol’s mountainsides.

 The Schenner Waalweg runs above the village of Schenna (Scena) near Merano.
-As you can see, this trail unfurls an enchanting medley of South Tyrolean landscapes — from Alpine to Mediterranean and everything in between.
+As you can see, this trail unfurls an enchanting blend of South Tyrolean landscapes — from Alpine to Mediterranean and everything in between.

 To reach the trail, we suggest starting from the village of Verdins which is 5 minutes north of Schenna.
 A public parking lot is off the main road if you arrive by car.
 You can also take a public bus to Verdins if you prefer.